Smart Plumbing Systems: Technology That Saves Water & Money

 What Installation Typically Involves

-Most point-of-use sensors (under-sink leak detectors, toilet sensors) are completely DIY-friendly — you simply place them and connect them to your Wi-Fi network via a companion app.
+Most point-of-use sensors (under-sink leak detectors, toilet sensors) are completely DIY-friendly.
+You simply place them and connect them to your Wi-Fi network via a companion app.
 No plumbing experience is required.

 Whole-home shutoff valves and flow monitors are a different story.
 These require cutting into your main supply line, which means: